Emily Shuckburgh

-Emily Fleur Shuckburgh is a climate scientist, mathematician and science communicator.
-She is Director of Cambridge Zero, the University of Cambridge's climate change initiative, Academic Director of the Institute of Computing for Climate Science, Professor of Environmental Data Science at the Computer Laboratory and is a fellow of Darwin College, Cambridge.
+Emily Fleur Shuckburgh is a British climate scientist, mathematician and science communicator.
+She was previously Director of Cambridge Zero, the University of Cambridge's climate change initiative.
+She is Academic Director of the Institute of Computing for Climate Science, Professor of Environmental Data Science at the Computer Laboratory Co-Director of the Centre for Landscape Regeneration and of the UKRI Centre for Doctoral Training on the Application of AI to the study of Environmental Risks (AI4ER) and is a fellow of Darwin College, Cambridge.
 Her research interests include the dynamics of the atmosphere, oceans and climate and environmental data science.
 She is a theoretician, numerical modeller and observational scientist.

-Emily Shuckburgh has led the United Kingdom Research and Innovation (UKRI) centre for doctoral training on the application of AI to the study of environmental risks.
+In November 2025, Professor Emily Shuckburgh was appointed the Chief Scientific Adviser (CSA) for the Department for Energy Security and Net Zero (DESNZ).
+She retains her role as Professor of Environmental Data Science at the Department of Computer Science and Technology at the University of Cambridge.

 Education

 Shuckburgh attended Magdalen College, Oxford, where she earned a Bachelor of Arts degree in Mathematics in 1994.
 She subsequently completed Part III of the Mathematical Tripos at Trinity College, Cambridge followed by a PhD in applied mathematics at the University of Cambridge in 1999.

 Career and research

 Shuckburgh was a postdoctoral researcher at École normale supérieure in Paris from 2001 to 2003 and at Massachusetts Institute of Technology (MIT) in 2005 as a visiting scientist, working in the areas of atmosphere and ocean dynamics.